CDO Soccer Juggling Club

 2. You can juggle with any part of your body you can use on the field in soccer (no hands/arm obviously!), but only touches with any part of the foot count.
 (If you need to use your thigh to bring a ball under control, that's fine, just do not count that touch towards your total)

-3. The ball cannot touch the same foot more than three times in a row, otherwise your turn is over.
+3. The ball cannot touch the same foot more than twice in a row, otherwise your turn is over.
 (To prevent players just using their dominant foot)

 Players can practice all they like by yourself at home, scores must be verified by another person at CDO Soccer Club training, or by video if at home, in order to receive an award.
 Players cannot just say "I got 30,000"!
 The juggling must be observed and counted by another person, (see below), or recorded and counted back for accuracy.